B Corp Climate Action Guide: Your carbon footprint and the new B Corp standards

 No. Small & Medium must publish a Climate Action Plan at Year 0 and publish progress at Year 3.
 Measurement isn’t mandated, but it’s the most reliable way to demonstrate progress and answer customer due diligence.

 A page on your corporate website or a report that’s accessible without paywalls or logins.
-Keep disclosures in a consistent location and update them on the Year 0 → Year 3 → Year 5 cadence.
+Keep disclosures in a consistent location and update them as required (e.g. annually for CA1.1/CA1.2 incl. fiscal year before Year 0 and annually from Year 5 for transition plan progress under CA3.7).

 What’s the difference between a Climate Action Plan and a Climate Transition Plan?